Need to wake up and not breathing?

 - when you awaken and find the body cannot move or speak for a few seconds or minutes.

-When in the dream state, the body naturally produces chemicals to render us in a temporary state of paralysis so we do not act
+When in the dream state, the body naturally produces chemicals to render us in a temporary state of paralysis so we do not act out our dreams

 .
 This is quite normal - people who sleep walk, sleep talk etc do so because this chemical is not produced.